Jayson1155/Destiny-BansheeMods/README.md

 # Destiny2-BansheeMods
-# Sends Email with the daily Banshee Mods(Webscrping)
+# Sends Email with the daily Banshee Mods(Webscraping)

 Changes:
   - Create a file called "content.txt" and add the path to "textfilepath"